Sunday, June 30, 2019

 Beyond the Horizon: A Euphoric Summer Escapade

 It's not officially the end of summer or dry season in the Philippines, and people can feel hotter and more humid weather starting on the first day of June.
-Also, few days left before the start of the rainy season, and for sure many will miss the hot summer days that brought fun and holiday bliss, while others will still catch up before it finally ends.
+Also, there are a few days left before the start of the rainy season, and for sure, many will miss the hot summer days that brought fun and holiday bliss, while others will still catch up before it finally ends.

 I enjoyed my beach hopping in the peaceful coastal town of Zambales before the end of May.
 Memories of Summer 2019 brought a euphoric experience and a rejuvenated body, mind, and spirit.

-The cool breeze of the ocean, the relaxing sound of the waves, and the chirping of the birds are a natural wonder and are part of our self-care; for our physical, mental, emotional, and spiritual well-being.
+The cool ocean breeze, the soothing sound of the waves, and the melodious chirping of the birds are all part of the natural wonders that contribute to our self-care.
+They play a crucial role in maintaining our physical, mental, emotional, and spiritual well-being, reminding us of the importance of taking care of ourselves.

-During my precious time at the beach, I would take the chance to do some meditation, bringing stress relief, a lighter mood, and a greater feeling of happiness; that's true bliss!
+During my precious time at the beach, I would take the chance to meditate, which would bring stress relief, a lighter mood, and a greater feeling of happiness; that's true bliss!

-Sitting on a beachfront for just a few minutes, I breathed out my own negativities considered blockages to my well-being.
+Sitting on a beachfront for just a few minutes, I breathed out my own negativities, which I considered blockages to my well-being.
 It has beautiful results, and it truly heals.

 Being mindful of our breathing is an essential step for meditation.
 When we inhale deeply, we prepare to eliminate what is supposed to flush out from our system, the stagnant energy that blocks our path to the success and fulfillment we deserve.